The Princess and the Frog: Early development

-The Princess and the Frog was originally announced as The Frog Princess in July 2006, and early concepts and songs were presented to the public at The Walt Disney Company's annual shareholders' meeting in March 2007.
+The Princess and the Frog was originally announced as The Frog Princess in July 2006, and early concepts and songs were presented to the public at the Walt Disney Company's annual shareholders' meeting in March 2007.
 These announcements drew criticism from African-American media outlets, due to elements of the Frog Princess story, characters, and settings considered distasteful.
-African-American critics disapproved of the original name for the heroine, "Maddy", due to its similarity to the derogatory term "mammy".
+African-American critics disapproved of the original name for the heroine, "Maddy", due to its similarity to the derogatory word term "mammy".
 Also protested were Maddy's original career as a chambermaid, the choice to have the Black heroine's love interest be a non-Black prince, and the use of a Black male voodoo witchdoctor as the film's villain.
 The Frog Princess title was also thought by critics to be a slur on French people.
 Also questioned was the film's setting of New Orleans, which had been heavily damaged by Hurricane Katrina in 2005, resulting in the expulsion of a large number of mostly Black residents.
 Critics claimed the choice of New Orleans as the setting for a Disney film with a Black heroine was an affront to the Katrina victims' plight.
 In response to these early criticisms, the film's title was changed in May 2007 from The Frog Princess to The Princess and the Frog.
 The name "Maddy" was changed to "Tiana", and the character's occupation was altered from chambermaid to waitress.
 Talk show host Oprah Winfrey was hired as a technical consultant for the film, leading to her taking a voice-acting role in the film as Tiana's mother, Eudora.